Top 4 Tips for Hiring a Reliable Handyman

 2. Verify License and Insurance

 Find out whether the work requires licensing in your state or municipality.
 Most states require a license for plumbing or electrical work.
-If your municipality has licensing rules for handy work, ask the handyman to provide you with a copy of the license.
+If your city has licensing rules for handy work, ask the handyman to provide you with a copy of the request.
 Verify the document’s validity from the local or state agency that issues the licenses.
 Moreover, always hire an insured professional handyperson.
-Insurance will protect you in case the handyman gets injured while working on your property.
+Insurance will protect you if the handyman gets injured while working on your property.
 In addition to this, get to know about the permit requirement.
 Some repair and remodeling jobs require a permit from the city or county.
-In such a case, it’s the responsibility of a handyman to pull a permit for you.
+In such a case, it’s the responsibility of a handyman to pull a ticket for you.

 3. Be careful of door-to-door service providers

 Some unethical door-to-door service providers may offer you great discounts to do home repair jobs.
 However, these individuals perform sub-standard work and are often fraudsters.
-Never decide in a hurry just to avail any tempting offer.
-Always do some research and make sure to check the location of the company that employs the handyperson.
+Never decide in a hurry to avail yourself of any tempting offer.
+Always research and check the location of the company that employs the handyperson.

 4. Get estimates in writing